 © Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

-Pengawse Medieval House Site is a medieval domestic settlement located in Pembrokeshire, Wales, designated as a scheduled ancient monument under reference PE389.
-The site represents evidence of medieval occupation and domestic activity in the region, preserving archaeological remains that contribute to understanding settlement patterns and daily life in medieval Pembrokeshire.
-The remains visible at the site reflect typical characteristics of medieval domestic architecture from the period of occupation, offering insight into the material culture and social organisation of medieval Welsh communities.
+Pengawse Medieval House Site is a medieval domestic settlement located in Pembrokeshire, Wales, designated as a scheduled ancient monument under the reference PE389.
+The site represents evidence of medieval occupation and settlement patterns within the region, reflecting the domestic and agricultural activities of its inhabitants during the medieval period.
+The physical remains visible at the site contribute to understanding of medieval rural settlement hierarchy and land use in southwest Wales during this era.

 Pengawse Medieval House Site is a scheduled monument protected by Cadw under reference PE389.
 View the official record →

 Pengawse Medieval House Site dates from the medieval period, and is classified as a manor.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pengawse Medieval House Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE389.